Whoaa512/starred/README.md

 - [stefanprodan/podinfo](https://github.com/stefanprodan/podinfo) - Go microservice template for Kubernetes
 - [go-kit/kit](https://github.com/go-kit/kit) - A standard library for microservices.
 - [go-micro/go-micro](https://github.com/go-micro/go-micro) - A Go microservices framework
-- [tigrisdata/tigris](https://github.com/tigrisdata/tigris) - Tigris is a fully-managed developer data platform that offers a suite of databases and data services with a code-first approach, empowering you to build responsive applications without the hassle of i
+- [tigrisdata/tigris](https://github.com/tigrisdata/tigris) - Tigris is an open source developer data platform that offers a suite of databases and data services with a code-first approach, empowering you to build responsive applications without the hassle of in
 - [saurabh0719/jett](https://github.com/saurabh0719/jett) - Jett is a lightweight micro-framework for building Go HTTP services.
 Built on top of HttpRouter, enables subrouting and flexible addition of middleware at any level  :rocket:
 - [milvus-io/milvus](https://github.com/milvus-io/milvus) - Vector database for scalable similarity search and AI applications.
 - [jetpack-io/devbox](https://github.com/jetpack-io/devbox) - Instant, easy, and predictable development environments